 Figuring Out Yearly Retirement Costs

-To begin working out what your yearly retirement expenses might be is to look at your present spending situation.
+To begin working out your yearly retirement expenses, look at your present spending situation.

 You can track your spending habits through spreadsheets like Microsoft Excel or Google Sheets.